AC Maintenance

 Regular AC maintenance and tune-ups can minimize many of the issues caused by build-up of dirt and debris.
 If they are performed by an HVAC technician, these inspections allow your contractor to check for longer-term issues and in some cases take proactive steps to prevent premature failure or inconvenient breakdowns during the cooling season.

 Annual air conditioner preventative maintenance can not only increase energy efficiency, but may also be a requirement to keep your warranty valid as well.
-Many manufacturers state on warranty documentation that installation and maintenance by a licensed HVAC professional are a part of the warranty conditions.
+Many manufacturers state on warranty documentation that AC installation and maintenance by a licensed HVAC professional are a part of the warranty conditions.

 Figure 1: Sample Diagram of Air Conditioner